 \begin{enumerate} \item[RQ1.]
 To what extent is the operational cost of TLS~1.3 authentication determined by whether the server leaf certificate uses ML-DSA or SLH-DSA? \item[RQ2.]
 Does placing SLH-DSA in upper layers of the certificate hierarchy behave differently from placing it in the leaf exposed to the interactive handshake? \item[RQ3.]
 How do chain depth and effective chain transmission affect observed handshake latency and transferred data? \item[RQ4.]
 To what extent is the observed degradation explained by transport size, and to what extent by cryptographic processing? \item[RQ5.]
 Does moving from classical to hybrid or pure post-quantum key exchange materially change the main migration picture? \item[RQ6.]
 What operational implications do these results have for organizations deploying interactive TLS services? \end{enumerate}

 The paper advances a simple thesis.
-The dominant variable is not merely whether ML-DSA or SLH-DSA appears somewhere in the hierarchy, but where it appears.
-The main structural distinction is between scenarios in which SLH-DSA remains in upper trust layers and scenarios in which it reaches the server leaf exposed to the live TLS handshake.
+The dominant variable is not whether ML-DSA or SLH-DSA appears somewhere in the hierarchy, but where it appears.
+The main structural distinction separates scenarios in which SLH-DSA remains in upper trust layers from scenarios in which it reaches the server leaf exposed to the live TLS handshake.